-BLS spectra of the thermal magnetic excitations were measured at room temperature in the back-scattering geometry by using a (33)-pass tandem Fabry–Perot interferometer.
-About 200 mW of monochromatic ( 532 nm) laser were focused onto a spot having a diameter of about 30 microns.
-An external magnetic field with intensity ranging between 1.0 kOe < H < 1.0 kOe was applied parallel to the sample surface along the dots length and perpendicular to the incidence plane of light (Voigt geometry).
+Our method clusters user models into groups according their similar behavior.
+We adapt approach proposed in [10] where authors introduced Clustream framework for clustering over data stream.
+It is based on online microclustering component performing fast transformation of incoming data instances into compact approximate statistical representation and offline component using this representation to perform macroclustering and get results of clustering on demand.

+3  Method for mining personalized behavioral patterns over data stream

+In this section, we describe method for searching behavioral patterns common to global community of users and behavioral patterns common to identified groups of users over data stream and their application in recommendation task.

 2.4 Ground-State Magnetization Determination and DMM Micromagnetic Simulations

 2.4.1 Determined.
 The magnetization ground-states as well as the hysteresis loops were determined by using the OOMMF code.
 To reproduce the exact shape of the dots, a bitmap image of the basic unit of the bi-component dots was created from the SEM image of Fig. 1, and used as input for the simulations.
 Periodic boundary conditions have been applied to account for the chain arrangement of the Py/Co dots in the investigated sample.